 Castellina in Chianti, a fortified hamlet between Florence and Siena

-Castellina in Chianti is located in a hilly area along an old road that links Florence and Siena.
+Castellina in Chianti is a pretty medieval hamlet located on the Chianti hills, in the province of Siena, along an ancient road connecting Florence and Siena.
 The archaeological sites of this area, as the Tumulo di Montecalvario and the Necropoli del Poggino, documents as the area is inhabited since anciente ages and how big was the presence of the Etruscans.

 During the Middle Ages Castellina, one of the main town of the Lega del Chianti, had the important role of military outpost of Florence.
 Many times the hamlet was provided with walls and fortifications and many times these defences were destroyed by Siena and its allies.
 It seems that even Brunelleschi was involved into the construction of these defensive bulwarks.
 Lucky for us today we can still admire the beautiful Rocca of Castellina in Chianti which stands with its Tower between the other medieval buildings.